Natural0rder/mdb-sa-labs-idx/README.md

 Describe a valid alternative to TTL indexes to handle physical deletes.
 ⇒ You can propose an algorithm.

 > Implement a batch.
 Fetch expired documents _ids (leverage a simple date field index) with a $limit.
-Then build some chunks of _ids and perform a simple deleteMany with an array if _ids.
+Then build some chunks of _ids and perform a simple deleteMany with an array of _ids.
 You can schedule the batch to run during appropriate hours and proper $limit and chunk sizes.